aureliendrouet/EasingCurvePresets/README.md

 EasingCurvePresets
 ==================

 The generated AnimationCurve presets from Penner's easing functions.
+It is useful to use with NGUI's Tweener.

 ![Screenshot](ss.png)